zeph-yr/XephGBT/README.md

 - Place `XephGBT.dll` into your `Plugins` directory
 - If you are a Supporter, configure settings to get the most of the experience!
 - Run game, start stream, and have fun with your community!
+- Requires: BSML, BS_Utils, SiraUtil

 #### Supporters: Setup ChannelPoints Rewards and Limits
 #### Step 2.
 Stream-side Settings
-- Create new ChannelPoints Rewards in your stream account.
+- Create new Rewards in your channel.
 If you're unsure, refer to [Twitch's guide here.](https://help.twitch.tv/s/article/channel-points-guide)
-- Give each a name.
+- Give each a **unique** name.
 If you need ideas, you can use `Invert Map`, `Swap Colors`, `Mirror Map`, `Change JD`, `Change NJS`.
 - For JD and NJS rewards: **Enable the `Require Viewer to Enter Text` option**.
 In the descriptions, I recommend you ask viewers to enter a number.
 If a viewer does not enter a number when they redeem, I'll pick a random value within the limits you've set.
 <br><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/reward.png" width="250"/> <img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/config.png" width="300"/><br>

 #### Step 3.
 XephGBT Config File
 - Open `XephGBT.json` located in your `Beat Saber\UserData` directory.
-Fill out the respective fields with the **exact names** of your rewards.
+Fill out the fields with the **exact names** of your rewards.
-- For JD and NJS limits: You may set *any* integer or float for `min_jd`, `max_jd`, `min_njs`, and `max_njs`.
-Yes, any.
+- Define JD and NJS limits: *Any* integer or float for `min_jd`, `max_jd`, `min_njs`, and `max_njs` is accepted.
 Save and close.
-- A side note: It is highly discouraged to edit any other fields in the file.
-They're for BloqTransformers to read and not intended for humans.
-In the event you've perturbed them, delete the config file and restart the game.
-You've contaminated it.
+- Side note: It is highly discouraged to edit other fields in the file.
+They're for BloqTransformers to read, not humans.
+In the event you've perturbed them, delete the config file and restart game.
+You contaminated it.
 I'll generate a new one. 🙂

-### Take Note Before Downloading
+### Disclaimer Before Downloading
 Mods that interact with chat or change gameplay in real-time require streaming, VR and game-specific experience to use properly.
 Users are expected to know what they’re doing before using such mods.
 <p><b>XephGBT is a for-fun project created on the author’s own time</b>, in the spirit of appreciating her friends and academic interest.
 Its purpose is to provide a bespoke, fun and challenging experience for the Special Requester and the author’s community, all of whom are highly experienced VR enthusiasts. <b>Understand this.</b></p>
 <p>Use your own judgment.
 Mod is provided as-is.
 Author gives no warranty and accepts no liability.</p>